jvo1563/Q-A-Project/README.md

 ./py4web.py run apps
 ```

-The optional -u argument changes the cache replacement policy from FIFO to LRU

 ## Description

 This this a py4web app that implements a question and answer website where people can ask questions of any kind and receive answers.